Śrāvaka: Jainism

 A śrāvaka in Jainism is a lay Jain.
-He is the hearer of discourses of monastics and scholars, Jain literature.
+He or she is the hearer of discourses of monastics and scholars, Jain literature.
 In Jainism, the Jain community is made up of four sections: monks, nuns, śrāvakas (laymen) and śrāvikās (laywomen).

 The term śrāvaka has also been used as a shorthand for the community itself.
 For example, the Sarawagi are a Jain community originating in Rajasthan, and sometimes śrāvaka is the origin of surnames for Jain families.
 The long-isolated Jain community in East India is known as the Sarak.

 The conduct of a śrāvaka is governed by texts called śrāvakācāras, the best known of which is the Ratnakaranda śrāvakācāra of Samantabhadra.

 A śrāvaka rises spiritually through the eleven pratimas.
 After the eleventh step, he becomes a monk.

 Jains follow six obligatory duties known as avashyakas: samayika (practising serenity), chaturvimshati (praising the tirthankara), vandan (respecting teachers and monks), pratikramana (introspection), kayotsarga (stillness), and pratyakhyana (renunciation).